-- (d) Special requests - (e) General intelligence
+- (d) Special requests

+- (e) General intelligence

+- (f) Reporting Conduct

 The San Luis Obispo County Sheriff's Office will appropriately communicate significant events within the organization to its members.
 Both electronic and non-electronic administrative communications will be professional in appearance and comply with the established letterhead, signature and disclaimer guidelines, as applicable.